ncrawforth/VT2040/README.md

 ![Prototype](photos/3.jpg)

 The prototype gets about 18 hours out of 3 AA batteries.
 It has a socket for an ESP-01 - the one in the pictures has MicroPython installed.
 The keycaps are inexpensive relegendable ones, but they're not very comfortable to type on.

+The dev board is a Waveshare RP2040 Zero.

+The LCD's CS, RST, DC, MOSI, SCK and BL pins are connected to the GPIO pins configured in ``lcd.h``, and its 5V and GND are connected to the dev board's 5V and GND.

+The keyboard's 11 row and column pins are connected to the GPIO pins configured in ``keyb.h``. *TODO: add a photo showing the row and column pins on the keyboard PCB.*

+The ESP-01's RX and TX pins are connected directly to the pins configured in ``serial.h`` (both devices use 3.3V), its 3.3V and GND are connected to the dev board's 3.3V and GND, and its CH_PD pin is pulled high.

+Finally, the batteries are connected to the dev board's 5V and GND (through a switch). **There's nothing to prevent 5V being applied to the batteries when connected to USB, so turn off the switch to avoid damage.** *TODO: fix that with a trickle charge resistor or something.*

 ## Building